Omnichannel Retail: Everything You Need to Know to Succeed

 Omnichannel retail doesn’t just stop at selling on multiple channels; it also impacts your ecommerce customer service strategy.

-91%of consumers want brands to offer multiple customer service channels, including a combination of email, phone, text, or chat.
-Oftentimes, it depends on the sales cycle of a purchase.
+Consumers usually want brands to offer multiple customer service channels, including a combination of email, phone, text, or chat.
+Oftentimes, the type they want depends on the sales cycle of a purchase.

 For instance, chat can make it easier to get questions answered while still browsing and comparing different products, whereas phone is used best for high-investment purchases where a sales rep is highly involved in the purchasing process.